UTS139 Compliance with the Texas Public Information Act

-This certification must follow the format shown in Appendix 2 to this policy.
+This response must include the language shown in Appendix 1 to this policy.

 Sec.
 9 Requests That Do Not Require An Attorney General Opinion.

-If requested information is not excepted from required disclosure, the Officer or Designee should respond or coordinate responses to the request as required by the TPIA.
+If requested information is not excepted from required public disclosure or redacting information is permissible without seeking an Attorney General opinion, the Officer or Designee should respond or coordinate responses to the request as required by the TPIA.

 Sec.
 10 Requests Requiring An Attorney General Opinion.

-To begin this consultation, the Officer or Designee should provide the following to the Office of General Counsel in an electronic format no later than 7 business days after the institution receives a request:
+To begin a consultation about seeking an Attorney General opinion, the Officer or Designee should electronically provide the following to the Office of General Counsel no later than 7 business days after the institution receives a request: